NASA-AMMOS/slim-starterkit-python/README.md

 ## Features

 * [INSERT LIST OF FEATURES IMPORTANT TO YOUR USERS HERE]
+* Python build tooling based on PEP-517 and PEP-518 standards
+* Build, release and publish automation takes place automatically using GitHub Actions.

 <!-- ☝️ Replace with a bullet-point list of your features ☝️ -->